Japan investors buy record amount of Spanish bonds, return to U.S. in April

 However, their foray into Southern Europe may halt after Italian bond prices sank last month on worries about an early election.

 Some long-term investors saw that as a bargain-hunting opportunity.
-Japan Post Insurance Co, one of Japan’s largest investors, said it was looking to buy short-term Italian government bonds after the sell-off made them inexpensive.
+Japan Post Insurance Co (7181.T), one of Japan’s largest investors, said it was looking to buy short-term Italian government bonds after the sell-off made them inexpensive.

 But analysts think the latest Italian sell-off is likely to scare off many other risk-averse Japanese investors.